Vdubey165/Child-Malnutrition-Prediction/README.md

 uvicorn main:app --reload
 ```

-API will be running at `http://localhost:8000`
+API will be running at `http://localhost:8000` · Docs at `http://localhost:8000/docs`

 ### 3. Frontend setup